Clustered Calibration: Representation-Aware Probability Calibration via Learned Subpopulations: Background and Related Work

 Since the underlying assumption of a machine learning-based classification is that the model’s output represents the frequency of the predicted event, we can define the model's predicted probability to be \(\hat{p}(y|x)\).
-Many classification models are over-confident in their output and the predicted probability tends to be significantly higher than the actual frequency for the labels.
+Many classification models are over-confident in their output and the predicted probability tends to be significantly higher than the actual frequency of the labels.
 A calibration method, $c$, transforms the predicted score of the model \(\hat{p}\) into a calibrated probability \(p\), which is expected to be better aligned with the observed frequency, as follows: \(c(\hat{p},x) = p(y|\hat{p},x)\).
 Figure \ref{fig:Calibration} displays the output scores of a classification model before and after calibration.
-The diagram on the left compares the predicted values and the actual frequency of an uncalibrated binary classifier.
-The diagram on the right shows the calibrated output, which is significantly closer to the actual frequency of the target labels along the bins.
+Left: Uncalibrated classifier reliability diagram.
+Right: Calibrated output, which is significantly closer to the actual frequency of the target labels along the bins.

-\subsubsection{Calibration Error Metrics}
+\subsection{Calibration Error Metrics}

-The quality of a model's calibration is measured by the difference between its predicted probability of test samples and their observed frequency. \textit{Expected Calibration Error (ECE)} \cite{naeini2015obtaining} is defined for binary classification as follows:
+The quality of a model's calibration is measured by the difference between its predicted probability of test samples and their observed frequency.
+Expected Calibration Error (ECE) \cite{naeini2015obtaining} is defined for classification as follows:

-Where \(N\) is the total number of test samples, \(B = \{B_1,...,B_M\}\) a division of the samples sorted by their predicted probabilities to M equal density bins. \(B_i\) contains samples with output range \([\frac{i-1}{M}, \frac{i}{M}]\), \(A\) is the true proportion of positive samples, and \(P\) is the average output probability of the calibration method. \textit{Maximum Calibration Error (MCE)} measures the maximum error over the bins:
+Where \(N\) is the total number of test samples, \(B = \{B_1,...,B_M\}\) a division of the samples sorted by their predicted probabilities to M bins. \(B_i\) contains samples with output range \([\frac{i-1}{M}, \frac{i}{M}]\), \(A\) is the true proportion of positive samples, and \(P\) is the average output probability of the calibration method. \textit{Maximum Calibration Error (MCE)} measures the maximum error over the bins:

 \textit{Adaptive ECE (AdaECE)} divides the samples into equal-sized bins \cite{nguyen2015posterior}.
-AdaECE uses the Brier score as the error term\if 0 \cite{brier1950verification} \fi, and bins are split using the adaptive binning method s.t. the samples are distributed equally among the bins.
-AdaECE is calculated as the square root of the sum over the bins:
+AdaECE uses the Brier score as the error term \cite{brier1950verification} , and bins are split using the adaptive binning method s.t. the samples are distributed equally among the bins.
+AdaECE is calculated as the square root of the sum over the bins of the difference between the predicted and observed probabilities:

-AdaECE is proven to be more reliable than density-based ECE in which only a small volume of samples falls into the mid-range bins.
+AdaECE is claimed to be more reliable than density-based ECE in which only a small volume of samples falls into the mid-range bins.
+In this paper, we will be using AdaECE as our default metric (referred to as ECE from here onward).